mathjax/MathJax-docs/web/typeset.rst

    <script src="check-for-tex.js" defer></script>

-in order to load the script when the pasge content is ready.
-Note that you will want to unclude the path to the location where you stored ``check-mathjax.js``, that you should change ``tex-chtml.js`` to whatever component file you want to use, and that the ``window.MathJax`` value should be set to whatever configuration
+in order to load the script when the page content is ready.
+Note that you will want to include the path to the location where you stored ``check-mathjax.js``, that you should change ``tex-chtml.js`` to whatever component file you want to use, and that the ``window.MathJax`` value should be set to whatever configuration